isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 bintrie (suc n)  = beside (bintrie n) (bintrie n)
 ```

-The result of this is is illustrated in @fig:2x2x2:
+The result of this is illustrated in @fig:2x2x2:

 ~~~~ {design=code/Languages/Tree.hs label="The trie described by `expr:bintrie 3`" #fig:2x2x2}
 asTrie $ let two = Or (Table 1 0) (Table 1 0) in Or (Or two two) (Or two two)